There are four important steps to file your taxes as a rideshare driver.

 3. Pay taxes as you go.

 Your taxes are NOT automatically taken out of your income.
 Make estimated payments throughout the year to avoid a penalty.
 Pay the IRS online, by phone, or by check.
+Use this simple tool to calculate how much to pay.

 4. File your taxes.